wilbynaut/planet-mission-control-sw-coding-challenge/README.md

 TODO: requirements.txt
-make note that removing astropy units significantly imrpoved runtime, but is potentially more prone to human errors in coding
+make note that removing astropy units significantly imrpoved runtime, but is potentially more prone to human errors in coding faster speedup: somehow make a deepcopy of spacecraft after intial creation, otherwise it has to keep making them which can be annoying and takes a bit of a speed hit potentially

 # Running the program